silkiy/moklet_12RPL1_siakad_2.0/README.md

 # Siakad
-Sport academy management app using flutter and ODOO.
+Siakad moklet app using flutter and ODOO.

 ## How to run